madrilene/eleventy-excellent/src/docs/platforms.md

 title: Platforms (icons)
 ---

-Find available social media / platform icons in `src/_includes/svg` (prefixed with `platform-`).
+Find and set your platform icons in `src/assets/svg`, in the "platform" directory.
-If you add new icons, prefix their name with "platform-".

-In `personal.yaml` you can add new platforms and their URLs.
+In `src/_data/personal.yaml` you can edit the platforms.
 The key should be the same as the name of the icon.
-For example: `mastodon: 'https://front-end.social/@lene'` and `platform-mastodon.svg`.
+For example: `mastodon: 'https://front-end.social/@lene'` and `src/assets/svg/platform/mastodon.svg`.

-https://simpleicons.org/ features a great variety of free SVG icons for popular brands.
+https://simpleicons.org/ features a great variety of free SVG icons for popular platforms.